Corporate Underwriting Sponsorship Revenue

 Fee-for-Service Revenue comes from work where the deliverable requested is generated using known practical applications of standard procedures and established theories, methods and standard experiments.
 It is also revenue from work for which the external entity provides a detailed protocol for the project, which must be performed as received by the University.
 The results of such work are of specific interest to the external entity, may involve off-the-shelf tools, and established protocols.
 It excludes revenue from work that the University conducts to uncover new and different trends or facts leading to a discovery.
 The pathway to discovery and the creativity of new ideas is in the hands of a principal investigator and other University employees and usually starts as a proposal outlining a promising area of inquiry.
 Such work is an investigation aimed at the discovery and interpretation of facts, revision of accepted theories in light of new facts, development of new analytical and experimental protocols, or practical applications of such new theories, analysis, data gathering and experiments.
 This work is often classified as sponsored research.

 Licensing Revenue refers to:

-- income received by the University through an agreement which transfers intellectual property rights of a University invention to a party external to the University, which is governed by Policy 11-02-01 (Patent Rights and Technology Transfer); and
+- income received by the University through an agreement which transfers intellectual property rights of a University invention to a party external to the University, which is governed by RI 10 - Intellectual Property; and

-- income received by the University pursuant to a commercial licensing of the University identity marks on products or services, which is governed by Policy 08-01-01 (Use of University Name, Logos, Trademarks, Service Marks, and Oversight of the Quality of Good or Services with which they are Associated).
+- income received by the University pursuant to a commercial licensing of the University identity marks on products or services, which is governed by AO 23 Licensing and Use of University Name, Logos, Trademarks, and Service Marks (formerly 08-01-01).

 The definition of Licensing Revenue shall include all forms of tangible revenue, including but not limited to license payments, royalties, and the cash income received by the University through the University’s liquidation of University-held equity taken as part of a licensing transaction.